Can acupuncture be an effective form of treatment for individuals who have sustained a spinal cord injury?

 Generally, people fall within the two extremes of believing acupuncture is transformative or a complete gimmick.

-It’s difficult to scientifically test the effectiveness of acupuncture because there are limited ways to create a control: patients can tell when they’re being poked by a needle.
+It’s difficult to scientifically test the effectiveness of acupuncture because there are limited ways to create a control group: patients can tell when they’re being poked by a needle.

 Even with sham acupuncture (which involves pretending to poke the patient or poking them in incorrect acupoints), people claimed to feel better.
 This suggests that acupuncture either has a significant placebo effect or that the location of the stimulation does not matter.

-Other factors that make it challenging to determine the effectiveness of acupuncture are the small sample sizes and lack of standardization.
+Other factors that make it challenging to determine the effectiveness of acupuncture are the small sample sizes and lack of standardization in studies completed.

 That being said, many people express confidence in the healing effects of acupuncture, which can explain why it has stood the test of time for over 4,000 years.